 Continuation of NAL 214.
 Most instruction is in nimipu, the language spoken by the Nez Perce and Palouse tribes of the Colville Reservation.
 Students will gain a larger vocabulary and the ability to carry on impromptu conversations.
-Credits 5 Weekly Contact Hours 5 Meets Degree Requirements For Humanities Prerequisites NAL 214 or Instructor Permission

 NAL 216: Native American Language VI: nimipu